amandlaus/cryptgo/README.md

 }
 ```

-## you may then run the following commands:
+## You May Then Run The Following Commands:

-### for generating encryption key:
+### For Generating Encryption Key:

 ```sh
 go run scripts/gen_encryption_params.go -length=32
 ```

-### for generating fixed nonce:
+### For Generating Fixed Nonce:

 ```sh
 go run scripts/gen_encryption_params.go -length=12
 ```

-**note**: store encryption key and fixed nonce in .env file
+**NOTE**: Store encryption key and fixed nonce in .env file

-# error handling
+# Error Handling

-the methods will return the following cases
+The methods will return the following cases

-- **invalid key format**: when the provided key does not conform to the expected 32-byte hexadecimal format.
+- **Invalid Key Format**: When the provided key does not conform to the expected 32-byte hexadecimal format.
-- **encryption or decryption failures**: if an error occurs during the encryption or decryption process, such as an incorrect ciphertext or decryption failure.
+- **Encryption or Decryption Failures**: If an error occurs during the encryption or decryption process, such as an incorrect ciphertext or decryption failure.
-- **incorrect ciphertext length**: when the length of the ciphertext is shorter than the required nonce size or otherwise invalid for proper decryption.
+- **Incorrect Ciphertext Length**: When the length of the ciphertext is shorter than the required nonce size or otherwise invalid for proper decryption.

-# contributing
+# Contributing

-feel free to open issues or pull requests to improve the library. contributions are welcome!
+Feel free to open issues or pull requests to improve the library. contributions are welcome!

-please refer to the [contributing.md](contributing.md) file for more details on how to contribute.
+Please refer to the [contributing.md](contributing.md) file for more details on how to contribute.

-## license
+## License

-this library is released under the mit license. see the [license](license) file for more details.
+This library is released under the mit license. see the [license](license) file for more details.

-## code of conduct
+## Code of Conduct

-feel free to open issues or pull requests to improve the library. contributions are welcome!
+Feel free to open issues or pull requests to improve the library. contributions are welcome!

-please adhere to our [code of conduct](code_of_conduct.md) when contributing to the project.
+Please adhere to our [code of conduct](code_of_conduct.md) when contributing to the project.